AY2425S2-CS2113-T11b-4/tp/docs/basudeb2005.md

 - Added documentation for the core application structure
 - Added documentation for the appointment management system
-- Added documentation for the prescription management features, including:
-    - Use cases for adding, viewing, and generating prescriptions
-    - Manual testing instructions for prescription management
-    - User stories related to prescription functionality
+- Added documentation for the prescription management features, including Use cases for adding, viewing, and generating prescriptions, Manual testing instructions for prescription management, and User stories related to prescription functionality.

 ### Contributions to team-based tasks